enabling-languages/python-i18n/docs/matplotlib.md

 There are two missing pieces at this point:

-1. Display of numeric tick labels in a numeral system approperiate for the UI language.
+1. Display of numeric tick labels in a numeral system appropriate  for the UI language.
-2. Choice on bidirectional layout requirements of the data visualisation.
+2. Choice on bidirectional layout req uirements of the appropriate data visualisation.

-### Numeral systems
+## Numeral systems

-Regarding the first issue, it is possible to use `matplotlib.ticker.FuncFormatter()` to apply a function to convert to the target numeral system, and apply necessary grouping and decimal seperators.
+Regarding the first issue, it is possible to use `matplotlib.ticker.FuncFormatter()` to apply a function to convert to the target numeral system, and apply necessary grouping and decimal separators.

 ### RTL layout and data visualisation

 It isn't always necessary to change the layout of the plot.
 If the plot is using a cartesian coordinate system, it is best to use the default layout.
-The layout used, combinined with user expectations, will impact the interpretation of trends in data visualisations.
+The layout used, combined with user expectations, will impact the interpretation of trends in data visualisations.
 User interpretation of the visualisations, combined with user experience are critical inputs into a data visualisation design.

 If a RTL layout is required: